When you want to feel better look at your beliefs: they can hold you back or set you free.

 6. Limiting your success.

-The Glass Ceiling effect is an unconscious idea that we aren’t allowed to achieve beyond a certain point.
+The Glass Ceiling Effect is the idea that we aren’t allowed to achieve beyond a certain point.

 This belief, left unchallenged, holds us back from pursuing better jobs, relationships, housing, education…,